violetballard/disrupter/platoons/README.md

 # Platoons
-All Platoons have the same base structure that can be adjusted up or down if you are changing your [Size of Force](../rules/size\_of\_force.md).
+All Platoons have the same base structure that can be adjusted up or down if you are changing your [Size of Force][rules].
 We suggest that Bots make up 50% of the force.

+[size]: /rules/size_of_force.md

 * Squad 0 - Command
   * Team/Vehicle A - CO